Alexandria Metro: Network

-The first phase will upgrade the existing railway line from Abu Qir in the northeastern part of the city to Misr Station in the historic center of Alexandria, 21.7 km in length with 20 stations, including 5 new stations, paralleling the Mediterranean coast, the Corniche and the preexisting Raml lines of the Alexandria Tram.
-The second phase will start from Misr station to El Max in the southwestern part of the city, again paralleling the coastline.
-Finally the third stage will extend inland from the Max station to Alkyl and then 21 km to the Cairo–Alexandria desert road.
+The first phase will upgrade the existing railway line from Abu Qir in the northeastern part of the city to Misr Station in the historic center of Alexandria, 21.7 km in length with 20 stations, including 5 new stations, parallel to the Mediterranean coast, Alexandria Corniche and the preexisting Raml lines of the Alexandria Tram.
+The second phase will start from Misr Station to El Max in the southwestern part of the city, again parallel to the coastline.
+Finally, the third stage will extend inland from the Max Station to Alkyl and then 21 km to the Cairo–Alexandria desert road.
 The network is expected to serve 10,000 to 15,000 commuters an hour.